jxrrelo/NUS-SU-Calculator/README.md

 # NUS-SU-Calculator
-In view of the COVID 19 situation, NUS has granted 10 additional MCs worth of S/U and lifted most of the S/U restrictions for students.
 NUS-SU-Calculator is a telegram bot specially built for AY19/20 Semester 2.
 It provides a guide on which modules to S/U in order to maximise one's CAP.
 The bot is stable, fast and accurate.
-It is officially pushed out for use on 24/05/2020 and has received an overwhelming 7000+ users till date.
+It is officially pushed out for use on 24/05/2020 and has received an overwhelming 10000+ users till date.
 Bot address: https://t.me/nusacadplan_bot
-<<<<<<< HEAD

 ## Installation
 ```bash